Un-Tour to Myanmar

 I am all about adventure, and this trip will be one to remember.
 Everyday will be exciting, but there won't be any mountains to climb or cliffs to jump off of.
 This is adventure that everyone can take part in.
 Everyday we'll do some walking, riding e-bikes, maybe a horse cart or two.

-Also while I am a professional photographer, this isn't a photo tour where all we do is go and take photos.
-There will be plenty of opportunities to capture the magic of this country in photos (and I know the best spots and am happy to help you along), but if you're looking for a straight-up "photography tour" where the focus is 100% on photography, this isn't it.
+Also while I am a professional photographer, this isn't a typical photo tour where all we do is go and take photos.
+There will be plenty of opportunities to capture the magic of this country in photos (I know the best spots and am happy to help you along and level-up your skills), but if you're looking for a straight-up "photography workshop tour" where the focus is 100% on photography, this isn't it.

 How do I get a Visa?